 Everybody knows that the ‘tools make the job’.
 Having the right tools is a must before you try to change the oil in your car.
-When changing the oil in an M3 you should do it while the oil is hot.
+When changing the oil in an M3 you should do it while the oil is warm.
 Warm up the engine before you climb under the car.
+Usually running the car for less than a minute will get the job done.
 You’ll need a good set of ramps or jack stands to create enough space for you to slide underneath the car.

 I have my own procedure that I follow that begins with removing the oil filter and oil fill cap.
 I use a 36mm socket to remove the filter.
 Before removing it I make sure I have a pan or tub underneath to catch the oil that dribbles out.
 When the oil is finished draining completely I move underneath the car.

 While underneath my M3 I locate the 2 drain plugs under the motor.
 It takes a 6mm hex to get them out.
 I like taking a 6mm hex socket and adding it to a 3/8″ drive.
 There are certain safety precautions to take when changing hot oil.
 You can burn yourself really seriously if you don’t focus on safety.
 Oil that is at 140 degrees Fahrenheit can raise a 3rd degree burn in just 5 seconds.
 It only takes 1 second if the temperature is 156 degrees Fahrenheit.